Inguro-OU/war-of-memes/README.md

 **TL;DR**: A cognitively trustworthy communication method for evolving ideas that multiply everyone's happiness.

+In other words, this **communication method** makes its users **truly worthy** of the **belief** that they will treat other people and any ideas equitably and without prejudice.

-What does it mean?
-Here is a more detailed explanation:
+Here is a more detailed explanation of key concepts:

 - **Trust** is the **belief** that someone or something is **worthy** of trust.
 - **Trustworthiness** is **actually being worthy** of that belief.